VPN Questions, Honest Answers

 • Real-world tests: Has the VPN been subpoenaed or raided?
 What happened?

-Real example: In 2023, Swedish police raided Mullvad's office.
-They found nothing because Mullvad had no data to give.
+Real example: On April 18, 2023, Swedish police raided Mullvad's Gothenburg office with six officers and a warrant demanding user data.
+They left empty-handed because Mullvad had no data to give.
 That's proof, not just a promise.
+Read the full Mullvad analysis →

 Mullvad vs Proton VPN vs NordVPN